Relativity versus exchange currents in 16O(e,e'p): Introduction

 Although producing considerable improvement in the troublesome $R_{TL}$ from Ref. \cite{SBJ93}, the RCCSM response functions still showed inconsistencies.
-Therefore, the next step was to include the MEC.
-Pionic (corresponding to the pion-in-flight contribution of Refs. \cite{SRW94} and \cite{A99}) and pair contributions (corresponding to the seagull term of Refs. \cite{SRW94} and \cite{A99}) to the exchange currents were calculated with the operators of Ref. \cite{DKD74}.
+Therefore, the next step was to include the MECs.
+Pionic (corresponding to the pion-in-flight contribution of Refs. \cite{SRW94,A99}) and pair contributions (corresponding to the seagull term of Refs. \cite{SRW94,A99}) to the exchange currents were calculated with the operators of Ref. \cite{DKD76}.
 No isobar contribution is included.
 Isobar currents contributions tend to be small and are model dependent.
-In addition, Ref. \cite{DKD74} is careful to remove contributions from the pair current that would already be contained in the one-pion-exchange part of the two-body potential.
-The resulting contribution of MEC to $R_{TL}$ was in the correct direction, but too small, very similar those of Ref. \cite{A99} and not like those in Ref. \cite{SRW94}.
+The isobar currents have been studied extensively in Refs. \cite{Am03,Ta03}.
+An additional aspect of the procedure in Ref. \cite{DKD76} is the care that is taken to remove contributions from the pair current that would already be contained in the one-pion-exchange part of the two-body potential.
+The resulting contribution of MECs to $R_{TL}$ was in the correct direction, but too small, very similar those of Ref. \cite{A99} and not like those in Ref. \cite{SRW94}.